Arnav-Dubey-2023chb1062/Nvidia_Sentiment_Analysis/README.md

 # NVIDIA Stock Price Prediction Project

-## What Are We Trying to Achieve?

-Have you ever wondered if we could predict stock prices using artificial intelligence?
-That's exactly what we're trying to do here, specifically for NVIDIA (NVDA) stock.
-Here's what makes our project special:

 ### Our Main Goals
 1. **Predict Stock Movements**: We're building a tool that tries to predict NVIDIA's stock price for the next day, using both historical price data and market sentiment.